-Water, plumbing and bathroom fittings

-Repair category 2

-Notes The bathroom fittings are dated and upgrading should be anticipated.
+Feature Water, plumbing and bathroom fittings Repair category 2 Notes The bathroom suite is of a dated style and would benefit from being upgraded/replaced.
+No tests have been undertaken of the system, however within the limitations of our inspection, no significant defects were noted.
 We presume the sealants around the sanitary fittings are functional and no defects are present to the adjacent areas.
 A precautionary check of the areas below and adjacent to the sanitary fittings is always recommended prior to purchase as these areas are prone to leakage.
+The cold water rising main was not fully inspectable.